pablo-peralta-cba/pablo-peralta-cba/README.md

 ## Hi there 👋, I'm Pablo
 #### Full Stack Developer from Argentina

-🌱 I’m currently learning Nest JS
+🌱 I’m currently learning WordPress

 📫 How to reach me: pablofedericoperalta@gmail.com